-Anyone who is HIV negative and who could benefit from PrEP should now be able to access it.
+2025 guidelines say that anyone who is HIV negative and who could benefit from PrEP should be able to access it.

 PrEP is especially important if you have used PEP, had a recent STI, have chemsex or have partners with these risks.